-I Ching may be used as an oracular means to inquire into the future.
-All you need to do is phrase the question in your mind and consult
+I Ching may be used as an oracle to inquire about almost everything.
+All you need to do is to phrase the question in your mind and consult

 the oracle.
-There are two consulting methods: the yarrow stalks, and the coins method.
+There are two consulting methods: the yarrow stalks and the coins method.

--> Should you need to consult the oracle online, please click here
+- Should you wish to consult the Oracle online, please click here.

 - Basic English versions::